 Overview

-Immerse yourself in the serene beauty of Coorg with this 3-day itinerary, starting from Mangalore.
-Day 1 begins with your transfer to Coorg and a visit to the Omkareswarar Temple, followed by the scenic Abbey Falls and historical sites like Madikeri Fort and Raja's Seat.
-Day 2 takes you to the Dubare Elephant Camp for a unique experience with elephants, and the Namdroling Monastery at Bylakuppe, India's second-largest Tibetan settlement.
-Conclude your trip on Day 3 with a visit to Tala Kavery, the origin of the Cauvery River, and Bagamandala before returning to Mangalore.
-This itinerary promises a blend of natural beauty, cultural richness, and memorable experiences
+Later, soak in the beauty of Abbey Falls and explore historical landmarks like Madikeri Fort and the picturesque Raja's Seat.
+Day 2 takes you to the Dubare Elephant Camp for a unique experience with elephants and the Namdroling Monastery at Bylakuppe, India's second-largest Tibetan settlement.

 Covered Destination: